metaterminal/metaterminal.fyi/content/processor/_index.md

 page_template = "puzzle-page.html"
 +++

-This is a two-cycle pipelined RISC-V processor with a limited instruction set.
+This is a two-stage pipelined RISC-V processor with a limited instruction set.
 I created this as part of my Design of Computing Systems (ENGN1640) class, which I took in my junior spring at Brown.

 This document covers the general structure of the processor, the pipelining strategy I selected, and an example program (Sokoban).
 Sokoban was created in collaboration with my lab partner, Yash Vora.